 Continue doing anything that’s been working well.

 Build in some cushion for yourself.
 Allow yourself some wiggle room so that you’re not right up against the year-end deadline.
-For example, if you’re performing these calculations on May 1st, there are eight months left until the end of the year.
-Instead of dividing your target by the actual number of remaining months in the year (eight), divide by one less (seven) so that your monthly goals allow some breathing room, especially at the end of the year when the holidays approach.
+For example, if you’re performing these calculations on June 1st, there are seven months left until the end of the year.
+Instead of dividing your target by the actual number of remaining months in the year (seven), divide by one less (six).
+Your monthly goals will then allow you some breathing room, especially at the end of the year when the holidays approach.

 Your Centers of Influence (COIs), and especially those in the “A” and “B” categories, are a great source of good, qualified referrals.
-Go back to anyone over the past few years that has already referred business that has closed (your “A” COIs), as well as those that have brought you opportunities but they haven’t closed yet (your “B” COIs), and see if they have anyone else they can refer.
-If they’ve referred you in the past, there’s a good likelihood that they can make a great referral once again.
+Go back to anyone who over the past few years has already referred business that has closed (your “A” COIs), as well as those that have brought you opportunities but they haven’t closed yet (your “B” COIs).
+See if they have anyone else they can refer; if they’ve referred you in the past, there’s a good likelihood that they can make a great referral once again.
 However, make sure you’re always thinking of ways you can reciprocate and make introductions on their behalf as well.